Village People: 1987–2017 (Sixuvus Ltd)

 The band returned in 1987 with the line-up of Randy Jones, David Hodo, Felipe Rose, Glenn Hughes, Alex Briley, and Ray Simpson, and formed Sixuvus Ltd, a group that managed the affairs of the group and had the license to use the name Village People and its characters in use until 2017.

 The 1990s brought a resurgence for the Village People.
 On September 22, 1991, they performed in front of 41,815 in Sydney, Australia, as part of the pre-game entertainment for the New South Wales Rugby League Grand Final held at the Sydney Football Stadium.
+They held a free concert in the summer of 1992 at Rye Playland Park in Rye NY.
 They also performed a medley of self-parody songs at the MTV Movie Awards – "In the Movies" ("In the Navy"), "Psycho Bitch" ("Macho Man"), and "My MTV" ("Y.M.C.A.").
 The group also made a guest appearance on the hit show Married... with Children in the episode "Take My Wife, Please".

 Founder Jacques Morali died of complications related to AIDS in Paris on November 15, 1991.
 Three years later, the Village People recorded with the Germany national football team on its official World Cup '94 song Far Away in America.
 In 1995, Eric Anzalone replaced Glenn Hughes as the Leatherman/Biker, and made his music video debut with Kelsey Grammer, Rob Schneider and other cast members during the end-credits of the film Down Periscope, performing "In The Navy" with Ray Simpson on lead vocals.

 At the beginning of the 21st century, Village People released two singles, "Gunbalanya" (2000) and "Loveship 2001" (2001), under the name "Amazing Veepers".
 It was reported in 2001 that 'Gunbalanya', which was recorded with indigenous Australian people, took its title from a word meaning "in the tribe", even though it is in fact the name of an Aboriginal settlement.
 Leatherman/Biker Glenn Hughes died of lung cancer in New York City on March 4, 2001.
 Village People performed as the opening act for Cher on her Farewell Tour until it ended in April 2005.
 Former cowboy Randy Jones would later marry Will Grega, his boyfriend of 20 years.